mailjet/api-documentation/guides/_send-api.md

 ```

-When using a inline Attachment, it's possible to insert the file inside the HTML code of the email by using <code>cid:FILENAME.EXT</code> where FILENAME.EXT is the <code>Filename</code> specified in the declaration of the Attachment.
+When using an inline Attachment, it's possible to insert the file inside the HTML code of the email by using <code>cid:FILENAME.EXT</code> where FILENAME.EXT is the <code>Filename</code> specified in the declaration of the Attachment.

 <aside class="warning">
 Remember to keep the size of your attachements low and not to exceed 15 MB.